USS S-26: Loss

-S-26′s only survivors were the three men – her commanding officer, executive officer, and a lookout – who went overboard from her bridge.
-The rest of her crew – three officers and 43 crew members, one of whom also had been on her bridge – were killed.
-Rescue operations began on the morning of 25 January 1942, with divers making 25 dives to the wreck over the following days in the hope of finding men still alive in S-26′s hull, but they found no signs of life.
-S-26′s wreck lies upright on the seabed and is a protected war grave.
+S-26s only survivors were the three men, her commanding officer, executive officer, and a lookout, who went overboard from her bridge.
+The rest of her crew, three officers and 43 crew members, one of whom also had been on her bridge, were killed.
+Rescue operations began on the morning of 25 January 1942, with divers making 25 dives to the wreck over the following days in the hope of finding men still alive in S-26s hull, but they found no signs of life.
+S-26s wreck lies upright on the seabed and is a protected war grave.